ravisheth/mapsseq/readme.md

 - norm_length: basepairs from 5' of the stripped read (both barcode and primers) to normalize the read length to; 0 for no read length normalization
 - write_bc_count: True or False; should the program write an output file of reads per barcode?

-In the manuscript, we utilized the following parameters with the script:
+In the manuscript, we utilized the following parameters with the script.
+In addition, it is advisable to call the function in parallel (e.g. using [gnuparallel](https://www.gnu.org/software/parallel/)) using a simple shell script if you have a few samples.

 ```
 python map_process.py <filename.fq> 21 20 240 260 0 True